GeorgePearse/GeorgePearse/README.md

 ### About Me

 I studied Physics, then I became a Data Engineering Consultant (Flask + SQL + AWS for orchestration), then I joined a Computer Vision start-up (behold.ai) where I've done a mixed bunch.
 Set-up the Modern Data Stack but also focused on data-centric-ai via active learning and corrupt sample discovery.
-I've also become much more involved in the MLOps community.
+I've also recently become much more involved in the MLOps community.

 Over the next few months I plan to generalise further, potentially by learning a front-end framework like svelte.
 I want to build end-end ML apps, eventually for real problems but initially for toy ones.